How to Pray Every Day

 St. John of Kronstadt gives a good rule of thumb in determining how long we should pray: “It is well to pray long and continually, but ‘all men cannot receive this saying, save they to whom it is given’ (Matthew 19:11).
 It is better for those who are not capable of long prayers to say short prayers, but with a fervent spirit.”

 At first such a rule may be difficult; it will require great effort to pray for the minimum amount of time.
 As you grow in prayer, however, St. Theophan notes that people who follow this rule “so accustom themselves to praying, that the minutes at prayer are filled with sweetness.
 And it is rare that they remain just for the appointed time; they double and even triple it.
 Choose one of these methods for yourself and hold to it earnestly.”

 ESTABLISH A SET LOCATION

-Psychologists point out that regular activities go better when you do them in the same location.
+Psychologists have long noted that structured activities are more effective when performed in a stable environment.
 The same holds true for prayer—you’ll find it easier to pray when you consistently pray in the same place.
 Christ instructs his disciples, “When you pray, go into your room, close the door and pray to your Father” (Matthew 6:6); while explicitly referring to humility, the phrase “into your room” also indicates a consistent location for prayer.

 Orthodox Christians traditionally pray in our icon corner, a corner in our homes where we establish what is sometimes called a “family church” (in the Russian tradition, the icon corner is also called “the corner of beauty”).
 The icon corner obviously has icons: one each of Christ and the Theotokos, and additional icons of saints (particularly those after whom the members of the family are named).
 The icons emphasize the body of Christ, of which we are a part.
 Archbishop Paul of Finland explains, “The icon in the corner of the room where we pray is a window into the Kingdom of God and a bond with its members.”